hanwendong1/VirtualGaming/content/4-Catan.md

    </p>
 </html>
 #### Description
-In this game, you will roll dice, collect resources, trade with other players, grow your settlement until you have enough points to declare victory!
+In this game, you will roll dice, collect resources, trade with other players, grow your settlement until your territory becomes the largest and most glorious in Catan!

 <div style="text-align: center;">
 <a class="btn btn-warning" href="https://colonist.io/" role="button" target="_blank">Play Catan Online!</a>